tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Error handling in the TLS Handshake Protocol is very simple.
 When an error is detected, the detecting party sends a message to its peer.
 Upon transmission or receipt of a fatal alert message, both parties immediately close the connection.

+Whenever an implementation encounters a fatal error condition, it SHOULD send an appropriate fatal alert and MUST close the connection without sending or receiving any additional data.
+In the rest of this specification, the phrase "{terminate the connection, abort the handshake}" is used without a specific alert means that the implementation SHOULD send the alert indicated by the descriptions below.
+The phrase "{terminate the connection, abort the handshake}
-Whenever an implementation encounters a condition which is defined as a fatal alert, it MUST send the appropriate alert prior to closing the connection.
-All alerts defined in this section below, as well as all unknown alerts are universally considered fatal as of TLS 1.3 (see {{alert-protocol}}).
+with a X alert" MUST send alert X if it sends any alert.
+All alerts defined in this section below, as well as all unknown alerts are universally considered fatal as of TLS 1.3 (see
+{{alert-protocol}}).

 The following error alerts are defined:

 unexpected_message
-: An inappropriate message was received.
+: An inappropriate message (e.g., the wrong handshake message, premature application data, etc.) was received.
 This alert should never be observed in communication between proper implementations.

 bad_record_mac